Our 2018 staff members :

 I love travelling to Bali and Singapore to visit my family.
 In my spare time I enjoy…chocolate!

-Chris Anderson (PE & Science) believes a student-centred focus is the key to bringing out the best in everyone – his approach is all about enabling opportunities for each student to succeed.
+Chris Anderson (Science & Health and Physical Education) believes a student-centred focus is the key to bringing out the best in everyone – his approach is all about enabling opportunities for each student to succeed.
 Chris plays a key role in coordinating the BSPS School Camps Program, and is also involved in the Information and Communications Technologies (ICT) Program on offer at the School.
 Chris is both a classroom and Physical Education teacher at BSPS.

 ‘What I love about teaching at BSPS are the kids.
 I am particularly proud of my students when they are rewarded for their great efforts!
 Something that challenges me in my role is finding the time to offer students a wide range of activities.